 Australian Idol winner Stan Walker made his acting debut in this hit feature, as aspiring singer Turei.
 Part of a whānau of Māori potato pickers from Pukekohe, he has to choose between duty to job and family (Temuera Morrison plays his hard-working Dad) and letting the music play.
 His dilemma takes place as reggae star Bob Marley performs in Aotearoa in 1979, offering the chance for Turei's band Small Axe to win a supporting slot at Marley's Western Springs concert.
 Released on Waitangi Day 2013, Tearepa Kahi's debut feature became the most successful local release of the year.

-Blue tells the story of a fallen kids’ TV mascot reduced to working as a waiter in an Asian restaurant.
-'Blue' keeps his happy face on as he serves customers food; occasionally he's recognised from his screen fame days, but mostly he's ignored.
-One day bad news arrives.
-The urban alienation themed-film was awarded best short at Cannes Critics' Week 2011.
-Korean-born Stephen Kang moved to New Zealand in 1993; his digital feature Desert was released in New Zealand theatres in 2011, and was selected for South Korea's Pusan International Film Festival.
+Blue tells the story of a fallen kids’ television mascot, reduced to working as a waiter in an Asian restaurant.
+Blue keeps his happy face on as he serves customers food; occasionally he's recognised from his screen fame days, but mostly he's ignored.
+Then one day bad news arrives.
+The urban alienation themed film was named Best Short in the Critics' Week section of the Cannes Film Festival, after just 10 films were selected from 1250 entries.
+Korean-born Stephen Kang moved to New Zealand in 1993; his digital feature Desert was released in Kiwi theatres in 2011.

 Filmed in France, Belgium and New Zealand, The Vintner's Luck (aka A Heavenly Vintage) is a tale of growing grapes and meeting angels.
 Belgian actor Jeremie Renier (L'Enfant) stars as Sobran, a poor winemaker who one day encounters an angel.
 The two make a pact.
 One day each year, as Sobran's fortunes wax and wane, the angel returns to hear more about Sobran's life.
 Director Niki Caro adapted Elizabeth Knox's bestselling novel with help from US script consultant Joan Scheckel; the film also reunites Caro with Whale Rider discovery Keisha Castle-Hughes, who plays Sobran's wife.